texstudio-org/texstudio/utilities/manual/source/editing.md

 You may choose the Bookmarks view of the left side panel, which shows the text for each line with a bookmark of all editors.
 With the ease of a mouse click you can jump to the text line in the editor.
-A tooltip shows the surrounding context of the line (s. left image below).
+A tooltip shows the surrounding context of the line (see left image below).
 The lines are ordered in the order you created the bookmarks.
-A context menu allows you to change the order of lines or remove bookmarks (s. right image below).
+A context menu allows you to change the order of lines or remove bookmarks (see right image below).

 ![Tooltip in view Bookmarks](images/bookmark2.webp)  ![Context menu in view Bookmarks](images/bookmark3.webp)

-You probably noticed the three buttons (placed in the status line) on the lower right side of the TeXstudio window, which look like bookmarks 1, 2, and 3 (s. image Bookmarks above).
+You probably noticed the three buttons (placed in the status line) on the lower right side of the TeXstudio window, which look like bookmarks 1, 2, and 3 (see image Bookmarks above).
 With a click you can jump to the corresponding bookmark in the current editor.
 In fact this is a subset of the actions you can find in the menu Edit/Goto Bookmark shown in the following image in the middle.
 This menu also shows you the shortcuts you can use (you may miss Ctrl+0 at the end of the list, but this shortcut resets the zoom level of the editor).
-From the Edit/Go to menu you can choose entry Line to jump to a line with a given line number.
+From the Edit/Go to menu you can choose the entry `Line` to jump to a line with a given line number.
 You may want to use Previous mark or Next mark to find unnamed bookmarks.
-For the sake of completeness it should be said that bookmark is one of several types of markers (s.
-[The log files](compiling.md#the-log-files)).
+For the sake of completeness it should be said that a bookmark is one of several types of markers (see [The log files](compiling.md#the-log-files)).
 You can toggle the bookmark of the line with the text cursor using the actions from the menu Edit/Toggle Bookmark, which can be seen in the following image on the right.